4rn3/4rn3/README.md

 - 👋 Hi, I’m Arne
 - 👀 I’m interested in Data science and Quant finance
-- 🏫 I have a Bachelor's degree in applied computer science with a double major in cybersecurity and AI and am currently doing my MSc in AI
+- 🏫 I have a Master's degree in Artificial Intelligence
+- 💼 Currently working as a Research Engineer in the energy sector

 ![](https://komarev.com/ghpvc/?username=4rn3&color=blueviolet)